lustryrose882/p8h61-m-lx3plus-r2.0-coreboot-guide/README.md

 # Guide for coreboot to ASUS P8H61-M LX3 PLUS R2.0
-I'm happy to write a guide for first time in my life.
+I'm happy to write a guide for the first time in my life.

 In this tutorial, we'll learn how to replace the motherboard stock firmware with an **open source** firmware.

-And I have to say from the beginning of this guide, I'm not responsible for bricked motherboard, burnt rom, thermonuclear war, or you getting fired because of data loss. **All responsibility is YOURS**
+And I have to say from the beginning of this guide, I'm not responsible for bricked motherboard, burnt rom, thermonuclear war, or you getting fired because of data loss. **All responsibility is YOURS!!**

-## First let's explain what coreboot and EDK2 are,
+## First let's explain what coreboot and EDK2 is,
 From [coreboot](https://github.com/coreboot/coreboot/blob/main/README.md):
 coreboot is a Free Software project aimed at replacing the proprietary firmware (BIOS/UEFI) found in most computers. coreboot performs the required hardware initialization to configure the system, then passes control to a different executable, referred to in coreboot as the payload.
 Most often, the primary function of the payload is to boot the operating system (OS).